 - Cuddle, tuck into bed and kiss goodnight to help them, and you, feel warm and happy before going to sleep.

-Some extra tips for making the routine work
+Tips for making the bedtime routine work

 - Agree on a regular bedtime and wake up time for the whole family.
 Keep to it, even on the weekends.